-Living Laboratory® is a unique, educational on-site research program that brings local scientists into the Museum's exhibit halls to share their current research with the public.
-Families visiting the Museum are invited to participate in active research studies and talk informally with scientists about their work.
+Living Laboratory® is a unique program that brings local scientists into the Discovery Center to share their research with the public.
+Families visiting the Museum are invited to participate in scientist's ongoing studies and talk with researchers about their work.
+Please see our Frequently Asked Questions, or email firstname.lastname@example.org, for more information about participating in a study during your visit to the museum.

 Living Laboratory is expanding its work at the Museum.
 This fall, a new Living Lab site will open in the Hall of Human Life.
 Studies in this expansion program will examine current topics in research related to human biology.